 If you work in a bigger organisation, you’ve probably found yourself relegated to a team.
 Or, more likely, several teams.
 Maybe you even have teams of teams.
 This can be a growing headache for even the most organized, structured workplaces as teams change and evolve.
-As a result, managing access rights, roles and permission becomes a tedious piece of admin work that never ends.
+As a result, managing access rights, roles and permissions becomes a tedious piece of admin work that never ends.
 But here’s the good news: we’ve acknowledged the struggle and created a new organisation feature that addresses some of these issues.

 Just like how a team of editors sit at the same table in the same room working on a project, now teams lets you do that in the web app –– our product takes the way you work in the real world and reflects it online.
 We love it because it makes the complex, simple.

-See who you are working with
+See who you are working with in Teams

 You can see all the teams that you belong to, and the details of your other team members under “Teams” in your left-hand dropdown.